Parent–Child Connection

 Can Family Constellations help improve parent–child relationships?

-It may help reveal hidden loyalties, emotional entanglements, and unresolved family dynamics that affect connection.
+It may help reveal hidden loyalties, emotional entanglements, and unresolved family dynamics that affect connection and deeply connected to survival and belonging.

 Barry Krost